◂ home

 Pitch

 That makes the site a public boundary between two kinds of authorship.
-The projects are the architectural record.
-The broadcasts are the running signal.
+The projects are the architectural record; the broadcasts are the running signal.

 2authorial voiceskyle + wren